contino/kubernetes-best-practices/general/README.md

 Have Visibility of Readiness and Liveness Checks – Kubernetes Pods use Readiness and liveness Checks to ensure the health of the pods.
 livenessProbe: Indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.
 If a Container does not provide a liveness probe, the default state is Success [17].
 readinessProbe: Indicates whether the Container is ready to service requests.
 If the readiness probe fails, the endpoints controller removes the Pod’s IP address from the endpoints of all Services that match the Pod.
 The default state of readiness before the initial delay is Failure.
 If a Container does not provide a readiness probe, the default state is Success.
 [17].

-Alerting
+#### Alerting

-Alert on application metrics (e.g.: API Latency) – Working in a Kubernetes Environment would not change how the APM is being used in the application.
+Alert on application metrics (e.g.,: API Latency) – Working in a Kubernetes Environment would not change how the APM is being used in the application.
 Applications can still provide metrics via the SDK or other integrations included in the APM.

 Alert on system calls (Count of CrashLoopBackOff) – Pods have statuses that indicate issues with it.
 During deployments and everyday operations, these should be monitoring and alerting on.